unstoppabledomains/dev-docs/polygon/migration-faq.md

 ### Will the information like my crypto addresses, websites and NFT avatar move to Polygon also?

 Yes the final stage of bridging includes automatic transfer of domain records from Ethereum to Polygon.

-### What happens when a subdomain is bridged?

-Nothing, it will remain intact and proceed just like a regular domain.